-This is a higher increase than most insurers, but since USAA has cheaper rates, the cost for poor credit is still less than at most companies.
+Why is USAA so cheap for poor credit?
+While USAA has a higher increase than most insurers, since USAA has cheaper rates, the cost for poor credit is still less than at most companies.

-Sometimes, the panic that arises from an accident is the surety that your car insurance rates will increase.
+Sometimes, the panic that arises from an accident is the surety that your automobile insurance rates will increase.

-Below, you can see what USAA charges for first driving offenses.
+Below, you can see what USAA auto insurance charges for first driving offenses.

 |Driving Offense||Clean Record||With 1 Speeding Violation||With 1 Accident||With 1 DUI|